-- Make sure the Safety Manual and First Aid kit are present. - Greet players and ensure everyone is feeling "all right." - Make sure that players are healthy, rested and alert. - Make sure that players returning from being injured have their medical release from their primary care provider.
+- Make sure the First Aid kit is present. - Greet players and ensure everyone is feeling "all right." - Make sure that players are healthy, rested and alert. - Make sure that players returning from being injured have their medical release from their primary care provider.
 Otherwise, no participation. - Make sure players are wearing proper uniforms (for games) and catchers are wearing a cup. - Make sure that all equipment is in good working order and is safe. - Agree with the opposing manager on the fitness of the playing field.
-In the event that two managers do not agree, the President or designated Board Member shall make the determination. - Watch players during pre-game warm ups looking for signs of stress or injury. - Check equipment - Walk the field, remove broken glass or other hazardous objects. - Be ready to act in case of injury

-- Enforce the rule that no bats and balls are permitted on the field until all players have done their appropriate warm up/stretching. - o Light jog followed by calisthenics/stretching of major muscle groups. - o Progress light tosses from short to medium to large distances. - o Progress the intensity of the throws to medium over medium distance. - o Regular tosses from medium distance - o Field ground and pop fly balls.
+In the event that two managers do not agree, the President or designated Board Member shall make the determination. - Watch players during pre-game warm ups looking for signs of stress or injury. - Check equipment - Walk the field, remove broken glass or other hazardous objects. - Be ready to act in case of injury - Enforce the rule that no bats and balls are permitted on the field until all players have done their appropriate warm up/stretching. - Light jog followed by calisthenics/stretching of major muscle groups. - $\circ \operatorname{\mathsf{Progress}}$ light tosses from short to medium to large distances. - $\circ \mbox{Progress}$ the intensity of the throws to medium over medium distance. - Regular tosses from medium distance - Field ground and pop fly balls.